 Creating a shared eco-system of real-time data will enable the players in the aviation industry to improve and, in many cases, even expand the services we are providing.

 Being a first-mover with SITA gives us and our customers the opportunity to benefit from data earlier.
 After we have built a strong IT infrastructure we can now further digitize our business processes, adding value to the services we offer to our more than 850 customers every day.

 Of course.
-Today passengers are waiting at the belts, without knowing whether their luggage will arrive.
-If it does not arrive, they only realize that when the belt is empty, and then they have to report it missing.
+Today, passengers are waiting at the belts without knowing whether their luggage will arrive.
+If it does not arrive, they only realize that when the belt is empty.
+Then, they have to report it missing.

 Better collaboration among the players in our business will enable us to use real-time data to keep passengers informed about their luggage.

 That is, however, only one example.
 Better real-time data would also allow for the prioritizing of seating of passengers according to who has the least time to catch a connecting flight.
-Or it could enable us to plan the service of planes according to value queuing, instead of first comes first served, and so on.
+Or, it could enable us to plan the service of planes according to value queuing instead of first-come, first-served and so on.

 The combination of data sources such as airlines, airports, security, ground handlers, traffic and weather conditions, etc., can improve the quality of predictive decisions.
-The luggage example mentioned earlier is one example.
+The luggage example aforementioned is one example.

 With shared, real-time data, it would be possible to create end-to-end transparency of the location of any piece of luggage at any given time.
 Flight prediction is another example.
 More precise flight predictions could enable better allocation of ground handling staff and equipment.